 Gingrich said last week it would be up to his partners in his former company, the Center for Health Transformation, to determine whether to release the documents.
-Earlier, he said he would be happy to release the contract, yet couldn’t make it public because Freddie Mac, the mortgage company now under U.S. conservatorship, refused to waive a confidentiality agreement.Dr.
-Gundry reveals the top 3 common foods that you would have never guessed were the cause of your fatigue.
+Earlier, he said he would be happy to release the contract, yet couldn’t make it public because Freddie Mac, the mortgage company now under U.S. conservatorship, refused to waive a confidentiality agreement.Beverly Hills surgeon explains at home fix for crepey skin around the arms, legs, and stomach.

 Freddie Mac officials said last week that Gingrich was “welcome” to release the contract, under which his consulting firm was paid at least $1.6 million over eight years for his services.